Sharpen your skills.

-Simon’s clubs and organizations are designed to inspire, educate, and enable connections that will drive your personal and professional goals forward.
+These organizations and opportunities at Simon are designed to inspire, educate, and enhance your ability to lead in the contemporary, global workplace.
+Along the way, you'll make connections with like-minded leaders and mentors who will drive your personal and professional goals forward.

 Industry-focused clubs provide events, networking opportunities, and co-curricular training to augment your academic preparation and enhance your professional development.
 Club life can be a valuable tool in helping you become a true thought leader within their industry.
 Learn about the most up to date business trends directly from industry leading experts.
 Participate in case competitions that showcase your skills and pit you against students from some of the world’s best business schools.
 Take part in career workshops and treks targeted at your specific industry.
 You’ll also attend events and corporate tours, giving you a chance to visit with employers.
 You may even gain exclusive access to senior alumni and corporate contacts.

 - Simon Consulting Club